-Because of the aforementioned limitations and issues, I kind of agree with what Vinny Lingham recently tweeted.
+Because of the limitations mentioned above and the issues, I agree with what Vinny Lingham recently tweeted.

-Some of those decentralized exchanges and protocol are:
+Some of those decentralized exchanges and protocols are:

-But like I mentioned earlier, the crypto regulations, bans and hacks will catalyze the development of decentralized exchanges.
-And you should definitely expect better user experience and liquidity on DEXs because smart contract techs like off-chain atomic swaps and on-chain atomic swaps are going to make the cryptocurrency exchanges peer-to-peer and trust-less very soon.
+But as I mentioned earlier, the crypto regulations, bans, and hacks will catalyze the development of decentralized exchanges.
+And you should expect better user experience and liquidity on DEXs because smart contract techs like off-chain atomic swaps and on-chain atomic swaps are going to make the cryptocurrency exchanges peer-to-peer and trustless very soon.

-And the development of so many DEX and DEX protocol clearly shows that the pioneers of cryptosphere have realized that if cryptocurrencies need to go mainstream, beyond the FUD, we will definitely require peer-to-peer censorship-resistant decentralized exchanges in the market.
+And the development of so many DEX and DEX protocols clearly shows that the pioneers of the cryptosphere have realized that if cryptocurrencies need to go mainstream beyond the FUD, we will require peer-to-peer censorship-resistant decentralized exchanges in the market.

-Interestingly, this problem can also be solved by having cryptocurrencies that are pegged to fiat currencies.
-The classic example of such a cryptocurrency is Tether.
-Unfortunately, Tether was recently accused of market manipulation for they did not have USD reserves in proportion to the actual Tether (USTD) that they had issued.
+Interestingly, this problem can be solved by having stable coins pegged to fiat currencies.
+The classic example of such a cryptocurrency is USDT, BUSD, USDC, and others.

 But this can be done easily, in a fair manner, by keeping a stringent auditor in place.
-Some of the fiat-pegged currency projects are coming up that provide the much needed liquidity, fairness and fiat interaction needed in the market.
-And this will definitely serve as a cure to fiat on/off ramp problems that decentralized exchanges might run into in the future.
+Some fiat-pegged currency projects are coming up that provide the much-needed liquidity, fairness, and fiat interaction needed in the market.
+And this will serve as a cure to fiat on/off ramp problems that decentralized exchanges might run into in the future.